Ernie Anderson: "Ghoulardi" years

-Move to Los Angeles and career at the American Broadcasting Company
+Move to Los Angeles and career at ABC

 After moving to Los Angeles, Anderson first appeared on the first two episodes of Rango, a short-lived comedy that starred Conway.
-Anderson and Conway soon collaborated on a comedy act, appearing together on ABC's Hollywood Palace and later releasing two comedy albums together.
+Anderson and Conway soon collaborated on a comedy act, appearing on ABC's Hollywood Palace and releasing two comedy albums together.
 Beginning in 1974, Anderson replaced Lyle Waggoner as announcer for The Carol Burnett Show, on which his old performing partner Conway (who had been a recurring guest on the show) became a regular performer beginning in the following year.

 Anderson found it a challenge to land acting work.
 His son, Paul Thomas Anderson, also attributes this to his father's profound limitations as an actor: "He was a bad actor, so he never really made it....No, he was bad.
 When we used to make home movies, he'd be in them and he was bad.
-We'd be like: 'You fucker.
+We'd be like: 'You [expletive deleted].
 No wonder you couldn't get any jobs."

 Anderson admittedly had lifelong difficulty with memorization.
-He moved behind the microphone when Fred Silverman made Anderson the voice of the American Broadcasting Company.
-His voice was heard in the ABC bumpers during the 1970s and 1980s saying "This is...
+He moved behind the microphone when Fred Silverman made Anderson the voice of the ABC television network.
+His voice was heard in the ABC bumpers during the 1970s and 1980s, saying, "This is...
 ABC!"
 Anderson's voice is likely best remembered for introducing and promoting the ABC television series The Love Boat and for his newscast introductions for various ABC stations across the country: "Eyewitness News...starts...NOW!"
 (WEWS in Cleveland, the employer of Dorothy Fuldheim, would be one of these affiliates, utilizing Anderson's voice throughout the 1980s.)
-Anderson was also the announcer of America's Funniest Home Videos from 1989 to 1995, and did the voiceover for the previews of new episodes during the first three seasons of Star Trek: The Next Generation until he was replaced by Don LaFontaine.
+Anderson was also the announcer of America's Funniest Home Videos from 1989 to 1995 and did the voiceover for the previews of new episodes during the first three and a half seasons of Star Trek: The Next Generation until he was replaced by Don LaFontaine.
 In addition to his work for ABC, Anderson also did commercial work for Ford, RCA and other clients.

-Anderson's signature was putting emphasis on a particular word.
+Anderson's signature was emphasizing a particular word.
 Examples included his enunciation of "Love" when promoting The Love Boat, and "The Man...
 The Machine...
 Street Hawk!" from the 1985 motorcycle action series.
 Anderson told the San Francisco Chronicle that his goal as an announcer was to "try to create a mood.
 I have to concentrate on each word, on each syllable.
 I have to bring something special to every sentence I say.
 If I don't do that, they might as well just get some announcer out of the booth to read it.
 I want people to hear me talk about a show and then to say, 'Hey, this is going to be great.
 I want to watch this.'"